-Recommendation No. 1 requests Board approval to use the combined total of \$634,705,000 consisting of \$520,987,000 from FY 2026-27 Measure A Comprehensive Homelessness Services funds, \$41,236,000 of one-time Measure A Comprehensive Homelessness Services carryover and \$72,482,000 from State HHAP Round 6 funding as detailed in Attachment I. The State HHAP Round 6 funding will be contingent upon authorization by the California Department of Housing and Community Development.
+Recommendation No. 1 requests Board approval to use the combined total of \$652,533,000, consisting of \$538,815,000 from FY 2026-27 Measure A Comprehensive Homelessness Services funds, \$41,236,000 of one-time Measure A Comprehensive Homelessness Services carryover, and \$72,482,000 from state HHAP Round 6 funding, as detailed in Attachment I.

 In addition to community and partner feedback, the proposed allocations are driven by the expectations of the Ordinance, which dictates that Measure A funds be invested in programs and services that achieve Measure A's specified goals.
-In addition, Measure A mandates progress toward target and equity metrics developed by ECRHA and LTRHA and adopted by the Board.
-The proposed allocations detailed in Attachment I support driving progress towards achieving these outcomes while prioritizing interim housing and permanent housing resources.
+Additionally, Measure A mandates progress toward target and equity metrics developed by ECRHA and LTRHA and adopted by the Board.
+The proposed allocations detailed in Attachment I support progress toward achieving these outcomes, while prioritizing interim and permanent housing resources.

-Recommendation No. 2 requests Board approval to use the combined total of \$10,657,000 consisting of \$10,313,000 from FY 2026-27 Measure A Homelessness Solutions Innovations funds and \$344,000 in one-time Measure A Homelessness Solutions Innovations carryover as detailed in Attachment II to be used to fund new strategies and demonstration projects designed to achieve the goals stated in the Ordinance.
+Recommendation No. 2 requests Board approval to use the combined total of \$11,010,000, consisting of \$10,666,000 from FY 2026-27 Measure A Homelessness Solutions Innovations funds and \$344,000 in one-time Measure A Homelessness Solutions Innovations carryover, as detailed in Attachment II, to fund new strategies and demonstration projects designed to achieve the goals stated in the Ordinance.

-Recommendation No. 3 requests Board approval to use the combined total of \$16,022,000 consisting of \$13,022,000 from FY 2026-27 Measure A Accountability, Data, and Research funds and \$3,000,000 in one-time Measure A Accountability, Data, and Research carryover as detailed in Attachment III.
-These funds stabilize essential regional data systems required under Measure A, including Homeless Management Information System, the Homeless Count, and the Countywide Information Hub, support improved referral tracking and data integration, and implement the required Annual Evaluation Agenda.
+Recommendation No. 3 requests Board approval to use the combined total of \$16,468,000, consisting of \$13,468,000 from FY 2026-27 Measure A Accountability, Data, and Research funds and \$3,000,000 in one-time Measure A Accountability, Data and Research carryover, as detailed in Attachment III.
+These funds stabilize essential regional data systems required under Measure A, including the Homeless Management Information System, the Homeless Count, and the Countywide Information Hub, support improved referral tracking and data integration, and implement the required Annual Evaluation Agenda.
 The budget expands access to shared data tools and dedicates technical assistance to help cities and local partners build capacity for site-, district-, and city-level reporting and performance management.
 Collectively, the allocations strengthen accountability, oversight, and transparency across the homelessness system and respond directly to stakeholder requests for clearer visibility into outcomes.

-Recommendation No. 4 requests Board approval to use a total of \$93,759,000 from FY 2026-27 Measure A LSF funds to cities, COGs, and/or the County on behalf of its unincorporated areas in accordance with the Ordinance, for programs consistent with Measure A, including but not limited to homelessness prevention, homeless services, and affordable housing programs.
+Recommendation No. 4 requests Board approval to use a total of \$96,967,000 from FY 2026-27 Measure A LSF funds to cities, COGs, and/or the County on behalf of its unincorporated areas in accordance with the Ordinance, for programs consistent with Measure A, including, but not limited to, homelessness prevention, homeless services, and affordable housing programs.
 As required by the Ordinance, the LSF will be distributed to jurisdictions based on the formula approved by the Board on March 25, 2025.

-Recommendation No. 5 requests Board approval to use the combined total of \$19,137,000 consisting of \$17,977,000 of FY 2025-26 of one-time Measure A carryover funds and \$1,160,000 of one-time Measure H carryover funds for various LAHSA programs to pay prior year invoices from LAHSA after the Auditor-Controller's year-end close deadline as detailed in Attachment IV.
+Recommendation No. 5 requests Board approval to use the combined total of \$19,137,000, consisting of \$17,977,000 from FY 2025-26 one-time Measure A carryover and \$1,160,000 of one-time Measure H carryover, for various LAHSA programs to pay prior year invoices from LAHSA after the Auditor-Controller's year-end close deadline, as detailed in Attachment IV.